shoppertrail/shoppertrail-uat-guide/README.md

     - Verify (step 3) took place by clicking again "Account" > "Edit Profile"
     - Verify (step 4) if you completed this.
 Log-in again with single sign-on and check "Account" > "Edit Profile"
 6. **Expected:** Social login completes, account is created, and session persists.
-   - Delete your account if you wish.
-You can re-test if you'd like.
+   - Delete your account if you wish ("Account" > "Delete Account").
+You can re-test this Scenario ID 4 if you'd like.

 </details>